 The team has always been the fundamental unit of delivery.
-Not organisations or individuals.
-How you organise teams and how they interact is crucial.
-There are four fundamental topologies:
+Not organizations or individuals.
+How you organize groups and how they interact is crucial.
+There are four basic topologies:

 Stream-aligned team: aligned to a flow of work from (usually) a segment of the business domain

 Enabling team: helps a Stream-aligned team to overcome obstacles.
-Also detects missing capabilities.
+It also detects missing capabilities.

 Complicated Subsystem team: where significant mathematics/calculation/technical expertise is needed.

-The enablement team is the most powerful concept here and widely misunderstood.
+The enablement team is the most potent concept here, and engineering leaders widely misunderstand it.